outpaddling/Coding-Standards/README.md

     full manual in a more appropriate format.
 Don't make users waste time searching for documentation.

+Some people might argue that "man" is a bad format for documentation.
+This is a bogus generalization.
+Man pages are certainly not suitable for complex programs.
+As an example, try finding the information you need in "man bash" or "man tcsh".
+However, man pages are very convenient for simple programs and library functions (which are always simple if you're writing cohesive code).
+If a program is complex, it should have a man page anyway, but the man page can simply point the user to detailed documentation in a more navigable format such as HTML.

 ## Build system

 Write a simple build system that's easy to follow and portable.